Otakumouse/stormshade/README.md

 * **You don't need** to install **Reshade** for this to work.
 * **Reshade** is basically just a dll file (it generates the proper dll files when you use reshade's application).
 I understand some of the skepticism when it comes to dll files.
 Feel free to scan it for your peace of mind.
 If you're really worried that I might infect your machine, **just don't install it**.
 * This custom reshade build was **tested on DIRECTX11 client of the game ONLY**.
 Haven't tried it on DIRECTX9 yet.
 * I created this to improve your experience of the game.
-It the current settings doesn't suit your taste, you are free to tinker with the files/settings and **make it your own**.
+If the current settings doesn't suit your taste, you are free to tinker with the files/settings and **make it your own**.
 I really don't mind.
 * I made sure the installation of this build will be as easy to implement as possible, still, read the instructions carefully just to be on the safe side.

 ## Caveats